 The Fleet Modernization Program provides incentives to reduce emissions by replacing older vehicles with newer, lower-emission vehicles.
 In place since 2002, this program has been the most popular option to reduce emissions for owners operating older, higher polluting vehicles.
-With the help of participating engine dealerships, salvage yards, and vehicle dealerships, more than 1000 old vehicles have been replaced with newer, lower-emission vehicles.
+With the help of participating engine dealerships, vehicle dealerships, auction facilities, and salvage yards, more than 1,000 old vehicles have been replaced with newer, lower-emission vehicles.
 A list of participating dealerships can be found on the SECAT website at www.4secat.com.